magento/devdocs/src/cloud/docker/docker-containers-service.md

 The Cloud Docker deploy process copies the `php.ini` file to the Docker environment after applying the default Docker and Magento extension configurations and applies the settings to the FPM and CLI containers.

 {:.bs-callout-warning}
-If you use the `docker-sync` or `mutagen` file synchronization options, the `php.ini` file is available only after the file synchronization completes.
+If you use the `mutagen` file synchronization options, the `php.ini` file is available only after the file synchronization completes.

 ### Customize PHP extensions